Ross Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

 Post-surgical pain and knee instability may be from the surviving ligaments

-- Chronic instability in flexion can be related to an undersized femoral component, excessive tibial slope, or excessive elevation of the joint line affecting the isometry of the collateral ligaments in midflexion.
+Chronic instability in flexion can be related to an undersized femoral component, excessive tibial slope, or excessive elevation of the joint line affecting the isometry of the collateral ligaments in mid flexion.
 (Knee hardware and anatomy problems caused by surgical mistake).
-(24)

-Ligament instability was the primary reason for revision
+Ligament instability was the primary reason for repair surgery

 Doctors writing in the German medical journal, Der Orthopäde said:

-- “In 32.6 % of all cases [requiring a revision surgery], ligament instability was the primary reason for revision.
+“In 32.6 % of all cases [requiring a revision knee replacement surgery], ligament instability was the primary reason for revision.

 The summary statement of this research is extraordinary in its simplicity

-“Correct anatomical positioning of the components and balanced ligaments in the different extension and flexion positions are important for good clinical results, a stable joint, good function and longevity.”(25)
+“Correct anatomical positioning of the components and balanced ligaments in the different extension and flexion positions are important for good clinical results, a stable joint, good function, and longevity.”(27)